Reviews-Olympic-Athletics-Amazing records, sprint shocks, but shoe technology cloud glory | ExBulletin

 Reviews-Olympic-Athletics-Amazing records, sprint shocks, but shoe technology cloud glory

-Tokyo, August 8 (Reuters)-Two incredible 400m hurdles, women’s sprint clean sweeps, stunning 100m shocks, and shared high-jump gold medals show that sports have a life after Usain Bolt will be a memory of the indelible athletics from the Tokyo Olympics shown.
+Tokyo (Reuters)-Two incredible 400m hurdles, a women’s sprint clean sweep, a stunning 100m impact, and a shared high-jump gold medal show sports show that life is after Usain Bolt.
+It will be a memory of the indelible athletics of the Tokyo Olympics.

+File Photo: August 3, 2021; Tokyo, Japan; Karlsten Warholm (NOR) defeats Rai Benjamin (USA) at the Tokyo 2020 Olympic Summer Olympics at the Olympic Stadium, with world records 45.94 to 46.17 You have won the 400 meter hurdle.
+Required Credits: Kirby Lee-USA TODAY Sports

 The scenario was then repeated in a women’s race when Sydney McLaughlin broke her own world record ahead of fellow American Dalilah Muhammad, who was also inside the old Mark.